Central Valley Hotels

 Most international flights fly into Costa Rica in the evening and head out again early the next morning, meaning you likely have to stay your first and last nights in San José or nearby.
 Think of the Central Valley as "the nearby."
 For getting away from it all and still being close to the country's main airport, the lodgings around San José make splendid alternatives to staying in the city itself.
 It may pain you to tear yourself away from that beach villa or rain-forest lodge, but you can still come back to something distinctive here on your last night in Costa Rica.
-Rustic cabinas (cottages), sprawling coffee plantations, nature lodges, and hilltop villas with expansive views are some of your options.
-The large chains are here as well, but the real gems are the so-called boutique hotels, many of which are family-run places and have unique designs that take advantage of exceptional countryside locations.
+Small mom-and-pop places, sprawling coffee plantations, nature lodges, and hilltop villas with expansive views are some of your options.
+The large chains are here as well, but the real gems are the boutique hotels, many of which are family-run places and have unique designs that take advantage of exceptional countryside locations.
 Subtropical gardens are the norm, rather than the exception, and air-conditioning is usually not necessary.

 Browse Central Valley Hotels

 FODOR'S GO LIST

 These are the top 25 trips we're looking to book right now -- and we hope you'll join us!More